jiteshjha/hello_friend/README.md

 * Check out information on all the movies
 * Prepare for sun or rain with weather updates

 And the best part?
-No need to have Internet, or even a smartphone
+No need to have Internet, or even a smartphone.

 ## Stuff used to make this:
 * [Twilio](https://www.twilio.com)